pshen/linux-sysadmin-interview-questions/README.md

 * What does the column 'reach' mean in ```ntpq -p``` output?
  * #TODO
 * You need to upgrade kernel at 100-1000 servers, how you would do this?
- * use some centralized configuration software, like puppet or cfengine.
+ * use some centralized configuration software, like puppet or ansible.
 * How can you get Host, Channel, ID, LUN of SCSI disk?
  * ```cat /proc/scsi/scsi```
 * How can you limit process memory usage?